mattssca/lundtax_project/README.md

 #### TCGA (preprocessed)

-We have implemented our algorithm on data preprocessed as described in this study (Kallista and Salmon)
+We have implemented our algorithm on data preprocessed as described in this study (Salmon), refer to Elenas work showing that preprocessing doesn not matter much (Kallisto vs. Salmon)

 #### UC Genome (raw)